Need help? Call Tony now: 01952 407599

 Bad documentation:

-• Says things AI already knows
+• It says things AI already knows

 The Optimal Number